FatemaBohra/people/README.md

 # people
-* This repository represents a person with his/her name and age.
+* This repo represents a person with his/her name and age.